The first thing I had to do was determine my topic.

 Not only that, but I hired a writer to help me create more content.

-Any question a felon had, I wanted to be the resource that had an answer.
+Any question that someone with this handicap had, I wanted to be the resource that had an answer.

 And after a month of hard work, I started to see some promising things.